2.

 unconsciously reacting in negative ways to our partner.

 That's tough.
-Achieving a satisfying relationship is hard.
+Achieving a satisfying relationship is hard, it requires change and growth.

 Sometimes we are unable to find a suitable partner